We can help you develop the knowledge and skills necessary for many career paths.

 Career Outlook of a MRI Technologist

 The healthcare field is one of the biggest and most rapidly growing fields today and the career outlook for the MRI Technologist is excellent!
-U.S. News and World Report ranks MRI Technologists as #17 in The Best Health Care Support Jobs and #78 in the 100 Best Jobs.
+U.S. News and World Report ranks MRI Technologists as #14 in The Best Health Care Support Jobs and #89 in the 100 Best Jobs.
 And, according to the US Bureau of Labor Statistics employment of MRI Technologists is expected to increase by about 13.7 percent from 2016 to 2026, faster than the average for all occupations.
 California has the highest employment level and is the top paying state for wages in this occupation.

 Hospitals will remain the primary employer for MRI Technologists; however, more and more technologist are also finding employment in medical and diagnostic laboratories, physician offices and outpatient care centers.
 The benefits of pursuing an MRI career are plenty, including a high salary, in-demand nature of the career and the opportunity to work closely with patients and co-workers in a highly respected setting.
 As the population of the US gets older and the field of magnetic resonance imaging continues to grow, so do the opportunities.